BIMIB-DISCo/MaREA/README.md

 	If *yes* is selected MaREA will consider dataset values (t) log2 scaled so before perform analysis 2^t will apply.

  - **Threshold 0 transcript**
-	Define a threshold: each value below it will replaced by 0
+	Define a threshold: each value below it will be replaced by 0

 # Compare datasets
 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/compareDatasets.png?raw=true "Title")

-**Export Data** button allow to save dataset with previously performed computation in a *.mat* file.
+**Export Data** button allows to save the dataset with previously performed computation in a *.mat* file.
 (Select at least one entry from **Datasets with RAS** list box.

 ***Enrichment* section